 The practice act specifies that it is each licensee's responsibility to notify the board office of changes in the licensee's address or contact information within 60 days of a change (NDCC 43-29-07).

 The board reports annually to the North Dakota Veterinary Medical Association (NDVMA).
-A copy of the 2015 report is available here.
+A copy of the 2018-2019 annual report is available here.